 Epidemiological data refers to the US, unless otherwise specified.

 - Autosomal dominant inheritance in most multiple glomus tumors

-Glomus tumors are hamartomatous proliferations of modified smooth muscle cells originating from glomus bodies
+Glomus tumors are benign, hamartomatous proliferations of modified smooth muscle cells that originate from glomus bodies.

 - Glomus bodies are located in the skin, mainly of the fingers and toes, and are involved in temperature regulation.